DeskewPro Documentation

 Document Manager

 The Document Manager opens as a separate window that you can move and resize, which is useful when document names are long.
-Use the up/down chevron buttons next to each document to reorder them.
-Click "Add File..." to add more PDFs without leaving the dialog.
+Use the up/down chevron buttons next to each document to reorder them, or use the "Sort by" control to order them all at once by filename, date modified, or capture date.
+Click "Add File..." to add more PDFs or images without leaving the dialog.

 When pages from different documents have been interleaved (by manual page reordering), they appear as a single "Merged" group.
 Use the "Unmerge" button to split them back into individual documents.